On computing the determinant, other characteristic polynomial coefficients, and inverse in Clifford algebras of arbitrary dimension: Conclusions

-Note that the main results of this paper remain true for the case of the complexified Clifford algebras $\C\otimes\cl_{p,q}$.
+The main results of this paper remain true for the complexified Clifford algebras $\C\otimes\cl_{p,q}$.
 All results of Sections \ref{sec:2} and \ref{sec:3} are generalized to the case of $\C\otimes\cl_{p,q}$ without any changes.
 In Section \ref{sec:4}, we should take the matrix representation $\beta$ (\ref{beta}) instead of (\ref{beta2}) in all considerations.
 The characteristic polynomial coefficients $C_{(k)}$ (in particular, the trace and the determinant) will be complex numbers.
 All formulas of Theorems \ref{thLF} and \ref{LFA} will be valid in the case of $\C\otimes\cl_{p,q}$.

-An interesting task is to generalize results to the Moore-Penrose inverses (pseudo-inverses), which are important for different applications.
-Another task is to define the concepts of rank, minors, and cofactors of Clifford algebra elements (the analogues of the corresponding concepts of matrix theory).
-The Clifford algebra theory (or the theory of geometric algebras), including not only its own specific methods (related to the exterior product, the grade structure, spin groups), but also various matrix methods, is a more powerful mathematical tool for different applications.
+The real Clifford algebras $\cl_{p,q}$ are isomorphic to the matrix algebras over $\R$, $\C$, $\R\oplus\R$, $\H$, or $\H\oplus\H$ depending on $p-q\mod 8$, the complexified Clifford algebras $\C\otimes\cl_{p,q}$ are isomorphic to the matrix algebras over $\C$ or $\C\oplus\C$ depending on $n\mod 2$.
+The advantage of Clifford algebras over matrix algebras is a more powerful mathematical apparatus, which allows us to naturally realize different geometric structure, spin group, spinors, etc. At the same time, the matrix methods are also useful for different purposes and applications.
+Therefore the problem arises to transfer the matrix methods to the formalism of Clifford algebras.
+Note the papers \cite{AblMP, Helm, polar, MM, polar2}.
+An interesting task is to generalize results of this paper to the Moore-Penrose inverse (pseudo-inverse, \cite{Golub}), which is widely used in computer science and engineering.